PierreZ/record-store/docs/qa.md

 * `tenant` is your account
 * `RecordSpace` is like a virtual SQL table, it is a logical place where you have `schemas` and `data`.
 If you know your way around distributed key-value store, it can be also view as a keySpace, except that you are manipulating records instead of keys.
 * `RecordType` is the name of the message structure defined in protobuf
-* `Record` is a protobuf message
+* `Record` is an instance of a protobuf message

 ### Is it production-ready?

 It is experimental.

-### What is the status of this project?
+### What is working for now?

-We are now focusing on the clients and GraphQL support.
+#### Working:

+* multi-tenancy
+* encryption
+* access with crypto-tokens
+* gRPC endpoint
+* schema upload/upgrade
+* push data
+* retrieve data
+* GraphQL proof-of-concept (converting a Protobuf schema to GraphQL and allowed queries based on the indexes)

+#### Work in progress:

+* working GraphQL
+* Java/Go/Rust/(your language) clients

+### Can I test it?

+This will be tricky as we have (yet) no usable clients but we are focusing on those.
+If you want to contribute, please see [the dedicated page](/write-client).

+### Why gRPC?

+Because the Record-Layer is already massively using Protobuf.

+### Why GraphQL?

+We think that offering an GraphQL interface will allow web developers to use the Record-Store.

+### Can I disable encryption?

+No.

 ### Why FoundationDB?